Blog > Climbing Shoes > Breaking In Climbing Shoes: How Long Does It Take And What To Expect

 Why Do I Need To Know About Breaking In Climbing Shoes?

-It is crucial to know and to be aware of the break in period of the different types of shoes before you actually buy climbing shoes.
+Whether you are breaking in aggressive climbing shoes, synthetic, or any other type of climbing shoes, it is crucial to know and to be aware of the break in period of the different types of shoes before you actually buy them.
 If you buy climbing shoes without sizing down, unaware that they may end up stretching at least 1 whole size or more, you could end up with shoes that are way too big and loose.

 On the opposite side, the same is true for sizing down.
 If you buy climbing shoes that are 2 sizes smaller, expecting them to stretch 2 sizes during their break in period, you may end up with climbing shoes that are just too small.